The fundamental plane of black hole activity for low-luminosity radio active galactic nuclei across 1 < z < 4: Discussion

 We split our radio-quiet AGN subsample into two Eddington-ratio subsets: $\lambda_{\rm Edd} \leq 10^{-1.5}$ (with a median value of $0.01$) and $\lambda_{\rm Edd} > 10^{-1.5}$ (with a median value of $0.2$).
 Our radio-loud AGN subsample was split into two Eddington-ratio subsets: $\lambda_{\rm Edd} \leq 10^{-2.5}$ (with a median value of $0.0003$) and $\lambda_{\rm Edd} > 10^{-2.5}$ (with a median value of $0.02$).
 The best-fit parameters for the fundamental plane of these subsets and the source number in each subset are summarized in Table \ref{tab:BHFPparameter}.
 The comparison between $\xi_{\rm X}$ and $\xi_{\rm M}$ is shown in Panel A of Fig. \ref{fig:RXRMCCproperties}.
-For the radio-quiet AGN sample, both the low-Eddington-ratio subset ($\lambda_{\rm Edd} \leq 10^{-1.5}$; the yellow filled square in Panel A of Fig. \ref{fig:RXRMCCproperties}) and high-Eddington-ratio subset ($\lambda_{\rm Edd} > 10^{-1.5}$; the blue filled circle in Panel A of Fig. \ref{fig:RXRMCCproperties}) agree with an ADAF model coupled with a synchrotron jet model.
-For the radio-loud AGN sample, the low-Eddington-ratio subset ($\lambda_{\rm Edd} \leq 10^{-2.5}$; the red empty diamond in Panel A of Fig. \ref{fig:RXRMCCproperties}) can be explained by an ADAF model coupled with a jet model, while the high-Eddington-ratio subset ($\lambda_{\rm Edd} > 10^{-2.5}$; the yellow empty square in Panel A of Fig. \ref{fig:RXRMCCproperties}) mainly follows a jet model.
+For the radio-quiet AGN sample, both the low-Eddington-ratio subset ($\lambda_{\rm Edd} \leq 10^{-1.5}$; the filled yellow square in Panel A of Fig. \ref{fig:RXRMCCproperties}) and high-Eddington-ratio subset ($\lambda_{\rm Edd} > 10^{-1.5}$; the filled blue circle in Panel A of Fig. \ref{fig:RXRMCCproperties}) agree with an ADAF model coupled with a synchrotron jet model for the origins of X-ray emission.
+For the radio-loud AGN sample, X-ray emission origins of the low-Eddington-ratio subset ($\lambda_{\rm Edd} \leq 10^{-2.5}$; the empty red diamond in Panel A of Fig. \ref{fig:RXRMCCproperties}) can be explained by an ADAF model coupled with a synchrotron jet model, while the high-Eddington-ratio subset ($\lambda_{\rm Edd} > 10^{-2.5}$; the empty yellow square in Panel A of Fig. \ref{fig:RXRMCCproperties}) mainly follows a synchrotron jet model.
 For comparison, $\xi_{\rm X}$ and $\xi_{\rm M}$ from \cite{Wang2006} (W06), \cite{Li2008} (L08), and \cite{Bariuan2022} (B22) are shown in Panel A of Fig. \ref{fig:RXRMCCproperties}.
 In addition, we also analyzed the fundamental plane for the radio-quiet AGN sample from \cite{Dong2014} (D14) whose best-fit parameters are also shown in Panel A of Fig. \ref{fig:RXRMCCproperties}.
-Our samples and samples from these literature works have different Eddington ratio and follow different fundamental planes (see Panel A of Fig. \ref{fig:RXRMCCproperties}).
-According to these results, we found that for both radio-quiet AGNs and radio-loud AGNs, their fundamental planes may depend on Eddington ratio.
+Our samples and samples from these literature works have different Eddington ratios and follow different fundamental planes (see Panel A of Fig. \ref{fig:RXRMCCproperties}).
+According to these results, we find that for both radio-quiet AGNs and radio-loud AGNs, their fundamental planes may depend on Eddington ratio.
+We stress that only for our radio-loud and radio-quiet AGN samples does the scatter, $\sigma_{\rm R}$, not show significant improvement after splitting the sample into two Eddington-ratio subsets (see Table \ref{tab:BHFPparameter}), and the $f$-test $p$ values based on the $\chi^2$ and $dof$ of the entire sample and each Eddington-ratio subset are higher than 0.05.
+Therefore, only for our samples do the statistical results imply no significant dependence of the fundamental plane on the Eddington ratio, while combining with the quasar samples from previous works, this dependence becomes significant.
+It demonstrates that using a sample including both low-luminosity and luminous AGNs with a broad Eddington-ratio range is necessary for us to draw a solid conclusion about the dependence of the fundamental plane on the Eddington ratio.